jamesheald/COIN/README.md

 The more simulations we perform (the greater R is), the greater the computational complexity.
 If you have access to a computer cluster, you can perform each simulation in parallel, which will speed things up.
 To do this, specify the maximum number of CPU cores you have access to via the property *maxCores*.

 ### Parallel Computing

+It is possible to obtain better fits to data and cleaner internal representations by increasing the number of runs.
+However,

 The computational complexity of the COIN model scales linearly with the number of runs.
 To reduce runtime, each run can be performed in parallel across multiple CPU cores (e.g. on a computer cluster).
 To engage parallel processing, use the maxCores property to specify the maximum number of CPU cores available for use.
 The default setting of maxCores is 0, which implements serial processing.